ibm-cloud-docs/EventStreams/eventstreams157.md

 When moving from a Dedicated {{site.data.keyword.messagehub}} cluster, you have the following two options:

 * Provision {{site.data.keyword.messagehub}} instances on the Public multi-tenant [Standard plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_standard).
 * Alternatively, if hosting an instance on a Public multi-tenant plan is not an option, create your {{site.data.keyword.messagehub}} resources on an Enterprise plan.
-The following discussion illustrates this option.
+The following example illustrates this option.

 The Enterprise plan is provisioned by the Admin in the account, or at a minimum a user with sufficient permissions to provision such an instance.
 The Admin then grants access rights to users to create topics and partitions on that Enterprise instance.